JancoYspeert/Seed-and-Wobble-Python-Translation/README.md

 and sometimes even between different functions in SAndW.py and seedAndWobbleModsLim.py is not uniform.
 This has not given me any run-time issues, but will be cleaned up in future.

-Version 0 (NOt included on Git-hub) is my first working translation of the PERL seed and wobble into python [perhaps with slight edits].
+Version 0 (Not included on Git-hub) is my first working translation of the PERL seed and wobble into python [perhaps with slight edits].
 It is more procedural than object oriented.
 Contains SAndW.py - the main program - and seedAndWobbleModsLim.py - the modules required for SAndW.py
 Takes about 280 seconds to run on testing data*